-"Proposed by lo-fi recorder and pop auteur Emily Reo, the Clubhouse Split collects songs from four similarly active female musicians, enlisting Johanne Swanson, aka Yohuna; Rebecca Doerfer, aka Brown Bread; and Malee Bringardner, aka MoonLasso.
-Though each is animated by their own unique projects, the impetus for the Clubhouse Split came from a mostly independent discovery and appreciation of each other's music, the final gaps in familiarity being filled as each musician accepted in succession Reo's invitation to collaborate on a split cassette.
-Their music is elegant, elaborately realized, and fully apprehended - each has been towing their own line for years at the heart of an expanding "post-colonial" music economy (no stuffed-shirt labels for these ladies).
+Conceived by Emily Reo, the Clubhouse Split collects songs from four other kindred musicians, enlisting Johanne Swanson, aka Yohuna; Rebecca Doerfer, aka Brown Bread; and Malee Bringardner, aka MoonLasso.
+Though each is animated by their own unique projects, the inspiration for the split came from a mostly independent discovery and appreciation of each other's music.
+Each has a unique style and approach, but each of these tracks' orientations line-up somehow.

-In the spirit of good will and basic arithmetic, the Clubhouse split offers eight songs and four genuine exemplars for anyone cognizant.
-If you include the packaging designers, that total raises to six; much thanks to artist Kaley Dickinson and designer Liz Pavlovic for their contributions."
+So, n the spirit of good will and basic arithmetic, the Clubhouse split offers eight songs and four genuine exemplars.
+If you include the packaging designers, that total raises to six; much thanks to artist Kaley Dickinson and designer Liz Pavlovic for their contributions.

 "Each artist on the tape brings a different approach to electronic pop: Yohuna’s contributions are moody and minimal, looping her vocals to sound like a choir of one.
 MoonLasso brings the most powerful, soul-inflicted vocals (her 'Vibrasonics' has the biggest hook on the split), whereas Brown Bread’s patchwork of sounds brings the most experimental moment on 'Sister'." -Stereogum

 "This four-way split tape had a past life as a single album.
 You can’t convince me otherwise." -Impose Magazine